How to establish issuer trust with OpenID Federation¶

 }

 // 2.
-Crucially, the Trust Chain provides the *verified* metadata for the Issuer,
+The Trust Chain provides the *verified* metadata for the Issuer,

 // including their authentic Public Keys (JWKS).